 Benefits for buyers

 • Easier to obtain.
-“A wraparound mortgage is a good idea when the buyer does not qualify for any mortgage products with lenders,” explains Benjamin Schandelson, a mortgage loan originator and head of marketing with MJS Financial LLC in Boca Raton, Florida.
+“A wraparound mortgage is a good idea when the buyer does not qualify for any mortgage products with lenders,” says Benjamin Schandelson, a mortgage loan originator and head of marketing with MJS Financial LLC in Boca Raton, Florida.

 • Simpler, cheaper transaction.
 Buyers won’t have to wait through a lender’s long underwriting process, and may be spared many mortgage-related closing costs.